misken/base_v_tidy/readme.md

 whether new R users should first learn base R and then move on to the tidyverse or whether they should immediately be taught the tidyverse approach.
-There is much to be learned from this debate as people exchange ideas, approaches and different approaches.
-R is a rich and deep language and debates like this get into some nooks and crannies that many would never otherwise know about.
+There is much to be learned from this debate as people exchange ideas and different approaches to doing work with R. R is a rich and deep language and debates like this get into some nooks and crannies that many might never otherwise know about.

 A few good resources on this debate include the following.
 Within these are links to numerous related articles, posts, tweets, and rants.